-The Borse Dubai Offer and the OMX Transaction Agreement (Page 73)
+The Borse Dubai Offer and the OMX Transaction Agreement (Page 70)

 We, Borse Dubai and the Bidder entered into the OMX Transaction Agreement, which sets forth the general terms and conditions of the transactions involving OMX.
-Pursuant to the Transactions, Borse Dubai will conduct the Borse Dubai Offer and, once the Borse Dubai Offer is complete, will sell the OMX Shares acquired in the Borse Dubai Offer or otherwise owned by Borse Dubai or its subsidiaries (including pursuant to the Borse Dubai Option Agreements) to Nasdaq in exchange for up to SEK 12,582,952,842 in cash (which amount will be decreased by SEK 265 for every OMX Share not acquired by Borse Dubai in connection with the Borse Dubai

-Offer), and 60,561,515 shares of Nasdaq Common Stock.
-As of September 26, 2007, the day the Transactions were announced, and as of [·], 2007, the last practicable date before the date of this Proxy Statement, the total consideration to be paid to Borse Dubai pursuant to the Transactions was \$4.2 billion (SEK 227) and \$[·] billion (SEK [·]), respectively (based on Nasdaq's closing stock price and the SEK/USD exchange rate on those dates), which implies a per-OMX Share price of SEK 227 (\$34.83) and SEK [·] (\$[·]), respectively (assuming all OMX Shares are acquired by Borse Dubai in connection with the Borse Dubai Offer).
-As of [·], 2007, the last practicable date before the date of this Proxy Statement, the implied value of the consideration in the Offer was SEK [·] per OMX Share (\$[·]) and SEK [·] (\$[·]) in the aggregate.
+Pursuant to the Transactions, Borse Dubai will conduct the Borse Dubai Offer and, once the Borse Dubai Offer is complete, will sell the OMX Shares acquired in the Borse Dubai Offer or otherwise owned by Borse Dubai or its subsidiaries (including pursuant to the Borse Dubai Option Agreements) to Nasdaq in exchange for up to SEK 12,582,952,842 in cash (which amount will be decreased by SEK 265 for every OMX Share not acquired by Borse Dubai in connection with the Borse Dubai Offer), and 60,561,515 shares of Nasdaq Common Stock.
+As of September 26, 2007, the day the Transactions were announced, and as of [·], 2007, the most recent practicable date before the date of this Proxy Statement, the total consideration to be paid to Borse Dubai pursuant to the Transactions was \$4.2 billion and \$[·], respectively (based on Nasdaq's closing stock price and the SEK/USD exchange rate on those dates), which implies a per-OMX Share price of SEK 227 and SEK [·], respectively (assuming all OMX Shares are acquired by Borse Dubai in connection with the Borse Dubai Offer).

 At the close of the Transactions, Borse Dubai will be issued shares of Nasdaq Common Stock representing 19.99% of our fully diluted outstanding share capital (approximately 42.6 million shares), and the balance of the 60,561,515 shares of Nasdaq Common Stock issued in the Transactions will be held in the Trust for Borse Dubai's economic benefit until disposed of by the Trust.
-For as long as the Trust continues to hold any shares of Nasdaq Common Stock, Borse Dubai has agreed to use its reasonable best efforts to cause the Trust to dispose of its Nasdaq Common Stock.
-However, Borse Dubai has no obligation to cause the Trust to dispose of any shares of Nasdaq Common Stock if the net amount that the Trust would receive from any sale of such shares is less than \$49.20, the agreed-upon floor price, which is equal to the implied price per share of Nasdaq Common Stock paid by Borse Dubai in the Transactions.
-This implied share price is subject to adjustment based upon the SEK/USD exchange rate at the closing of the Transactions, and upward adjustment based upon certain reasonable expenses of the Trust and a 6% cost of capital, and downward adjustment for any distributions made by Nasdaq.
+For as long as the Trust continues to hold any shares of Nasdaq Common Stock, Borse Dubai has agreed to use its reasonable best efforts to cause the Trust to dispose of such shares, although Borse Dubai has no obligation to cause the Trust to dispose of any such shares if the net amount that the Trust would receive on any sale of such shares is less than an agreed upon floor price based on the implied price per share of Nasdaq Common Stock paid by Borse Dubai pursuant to the OMX Transaction Agreement (which was \$49.20, but is subject to adjustment based upon the SEK/USD exchange rate at closing of the Transactions), adjusted for certain expenses, distributions and a 6% cost of capital.